 How To Dry Wood Fast For Woodworking

 Drying Wood Indoors vs Outdoors

-Microware drying lumber to the ideal moisture content level for woodworking of 8%, takes days via industrial microwave.
-Compare that will kiln drying, and it will take around a month to get to the same moisture content level.
+- Achieving the moisture content level for woodworking of 8% takes days via an industrial microwave system, whereas kiln drying would take about a month for the same moisture content level.

-Whether you’re building a new set of floating wood shelves with the fresh lumber, you’ve obtained, or you’re simply going to cut boards of lumber to construct a new porch, adequately dry wood will most definitely be required.
+Whether you’re building a new set of floating wood shelves with the fresh lumber you’ve obtained, or you’re simply going to cut boards of lumber to construct a new porch, adequately dry wood is essential.
+Here’s why:

+How To Dry Wood Fast For Woodworking